lynerlwl/unet-gaussian-blurring/README.md

 # phd01-unet-blur
-Code for conference paper "Analysing the Robustness of U-Net for Semantic Segmentation of Liquid Spray Images Attacked by Gaussian Blurring Distortion"
+Code for ICOCO 2023 conference paper "Performance Assessment of U-Net for Semantic Segmentation of Liquid Spray Images with Gaussian Blurring"